amal-babu-git/fastapi-admin-cli/README.md

 ### Docker Operations

-Build and run your application using Docker:
+Build, run, and manage your application using Docker:

 ```bash
 # Build Docker containers